teckla-droid/F1-race-management-system/README.md

 •	View  driver standings after each race

-•	View the race tracks, teams and their drivers
+•	View the race tracks, teams, and their drivers

 •	Access the weather updates of race locations